La Pampa, Argentina: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Be careful to choose the correct type.
-The vast majority of adapters available are simply plug changers and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types I. Check that you find the correct kind.
+Many adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
 If your electronics can't do that they could burn up.
 This one works in most countries.

 What to do in La Pampa, Argentina